0hr/SimpleChat/readme.md

 * **Direct & broadcast messaging:** Messages contain `ChatText`, `Origin`, `Destination` (use `-1` for broadcast), and per-origin sequence numbers so peers can order delivery.
 * **Reliable delivery:** QUdpSocket transport adds acknowledgements, retry timers, and per peer tracking to resend messages that are not confirmed within ~1.5 seconds.
 * **Anti-entropy gossip:** Peers periodically publish vector clocks and push any missing messages.
+* **Forwarding:** Private messages include a HopLimit and are forwarded toward the next hop if not local.
+* **Routing (DSDV):** Each node keeps a next hop per destination with a sequence number; newer routes win, and direct routes win on ties.
+Each node sends small periodic reachability updates that spread and refresh routes.
+* **Rendezvous (no forward):** A node can run with `--noforward`.
+It helps discovery but does not relay chat.
+* **NAT:** Each rumor carries the last seen public IP and port so peers can attempt direct connections.

 ## Prerequisites